 Named after the mountain seen in the distance (the beginning or end of the Appalachian Trail depending on which direction you hike), this 115 ft. diesel-powered workhorse of a ship once hauled thousands of cords of pulpwood across Moosehead Lake to the head of the Kennebec River.

-Now, it hauls tourists on a wonderful narrated tour of this forty mile long, 18 mile wide body of water in mid-northern Maine – the largest single freshwater lake within state’s boundaries east of the Mississippi.
+Now, it hauls tourists on a wonderful narrated tour of this forty-mile-long, 18-mile-wide body of water in mid-northern Maine – the largest single freshwater lake within the state’s boundaries east of the Mississippi.

-But you’ll want to stay outside when the weather is warm, to see ubiquitous float planes and possibly catch sight of bear, falcons, loons, ospreys, blue and green Heron, lynx and coyotes that make their home here.
+But you’ll want to stay outside when the weather is warm, to see ubiquitous float planes and possibly catch sight of bears, falcons, loons, ospreys, blue and green Heron, lynx, and coyotes that make their home here.

-Before or after the cruise, be sure to stop in to the Moosehead Marine Museum for further history – and some incredible photos – re: Moosehead Lake.
-Open Mid-June to Mid-Oct, tickets from $40 pp.
+Before or after the cruise, be sure to stop into the Moosehead Marine Museum for further history – and some incredible photos – re: Moosehead Lake.

 TOUR: Moose Safari with Northwoods Outfitters